hobartprinting/prepress/README.md

 1. tcl/tk
    - Run time for the prepress script
      - source code https://www.tcl-lang.org/software/tcltk/download.html
-   - Windows: tclkit.exe runtime is included in download;
+   - Windows: tclkit.exe runtime is included in download
      - **Or download** https://www.magicsplat.com/tcl-installer/
      - tclkit.exe (ver 8.6.12 amd64) runs perfectly but the fonts are not as sharp
      - http://kitcreator.rkeene.org/kitcreator  to create your own tclkit
-   - MacOS: tclkit-reene-mac runtime included in download; Or download from MacPorts https://macports.org
+   - MacOS: tclkit-reene-mac runtime included in downloadhttps://macports.org
      - tclkit-reene-mac (ver 8.6.10 amd64) runs perfectly
-       - **Or download** from MacPorts ; 2025-01-15 currently at version 8.6.16
+       - **Or download** from MacPorts https://macports.org
+         - If macports not install then choose from site the correct install
+           - Then if command line tools not already install them
+             - test by open terminal and type gcc - if not install will get an alert box
+             - to install
+               - in terminal type
+                 - xcode-select --install
+                 - Click “Install” to download and install Xcode Command Line Tools.
+                 - xcodebuild -license  (then agree to the license)
+         - In terminal use sudo and be ready to type in your admin password
          - https://ports.macports.org/port/tcl/
            - sudo port install tcl
          - https://ports.macports.org/port/tk/